nunobrum/PyLTSpice/README.md

 * __raw_write.py__
   A class to write RAW files that can be read by LTSpice Wave Application.

-* __Histogram.py__
-  A python script that uses numpy and matplotlib to create an histogram and calculate the sigma deviations.
-This is useful for Monte-Carlo analysis.

 * __spice_editor.py and asc_editor.py__
   Scripts that can update spice netlists.
 The following methods are available to manipulate the component values, parameters as well as the simulation commands.
 These methods allow to update a netlist without having to open the